 Boldt ES's Military Kids Club is designed to ensure inclusive, quality educational opportunities for all military-connected children affected by mobility, transition, deployments and family separation.
 As a campus-based military liaison, Mrs. Anderson is responsible for serving as the point of contact and working collaboratively between military-connected students and their families and the campus.
 Both counselors assist with campus-based supports such as small group counseling.
 The counselors provide services to military-connected students based on their unique needs, including their high mobility and deployment rate.

 This group is open to THIRD GRADE, FOURTH GRADE AND FIFTH GRADE students who are Military Connected at Boldt Elementary.
-The Military Kids Club will occur after school on Thursdays in the library once per month for 6 months.
 Parents will be responsible for all transportation.
-The club dates and times are as follows:
+The Military Kids' Club will meet from 3:15- 4:15 pm afterschool on Wednesdays once a month in the following months: